FAQs

 Preparatory work for the runway shift and reconstruction will begin in summer 2026.
 This enabling work will include initial staging activities to relocate Owl Creek Road and the adjacent bike path, as well as select utility work.

-The Owl Creek Trail will be shifted approximately 30 feet to the west over a length of about 1,800 feet, with construction anticipated in mid- to late summer 2026.
+The Owl Creek Trail will be shifted up to 30 feet to the west over a length of about 1,800 feet, with construction anticipated in mid- to late summer 2026.

 How can I stay informed about the airport modernization project during the closure period?